Master Key Systems

 Key Records

-Furthermore, the maintenance of key records plays a vital role in the longevity of a master key system.
+The maintenance of key records plays a vital role in the longevity of a master key system.
 Accurate and up-to-date key records are essential for proper system management and control.
 If key records are not maintained diligently, it becomes challenging to keep track of who has access to which areas and which keys are currently in circulation.
 This lack of oversight can lead to unauthorized duplication or loss of keys, compromising the system’s integrity.
 Regular audits of key records, along with strict protocols for key issuance and return, are crucial for preserving the longevity of a master key system and maintaining a high level of security.

 If the up-to-date key records and system are not available to the third party locksmith there is no way to fully guarantee work integrity.
 The locksmith just makes a few keys work a lock doing only what is needed to collect payment.
 Nothing more.
 This work instantly compromises the system because multiple other keys already in play may, and often do, work the locks.
 The unintended number of keys that could now work the lock vary from a couple dozen to hundreds.